archusXIV/mpv-playlists-manager/README.md

 we choose webm links, ffmpeg will convert them in four different formats, mp3, flac, ogg, or wav.

-I'm open to requests and contributions, have fun.
+Requests and contributions are welcomed, have fun.

 # dependencies